-(f) The Administrative Office of Courts shall prescribe the form of the petitions and orders and any other documents, and shall adopt any rules of court, necessary to implement this act.
+(f) The Administrative Office of Courts shall prescribe the form of the petitions, orders, and any other documents and shall adopt any rules of court necessary for the implementation of this act.

 Section 5.
 Ex Parte Gun Violence Protective Order.